trustpilot/node-trustpilot/README.md

 ### Override API Base URL

 The Invitations API methods have a different base URL.
-To override it, simply pass the `apiBaseUrl`.
+To override it, simply pass the `baseUrl`.

 ```ts
 import { TrustpilotApi } from "./trustpilot-api";